 Make sure the Cover Letter and the Requirement Checklists are signed by either the majority shareholder or by shareholders with a combined ownership in excess of 50%.

 The incubation proposal should include details on how the incentive funding is meant to be spent.
 Note that, as a general rule, the incentive funding has a ceiling of 60.000,- EUR and shall be used for purposes linked to the objectives of the incubation.
-The incentive is provided in two equal parts, one from ESA and one from a local co-funding partner.
-The ESA part of the incentive can only be spent in Estonia.
+The ESA incentive can only be spent in Estonia.
 Please see the Draft Incubation Contract for details.

 Incubation in ESA BIC Estonia may be requested for a maximum of 24 months.